leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 _Kameleon's Advanced Relation Technology_ is built using the **Elasticsearch**, a flexible and powerful open source, distributed, real-time search and analytics engine.
 Architected from the ground up for use in distributed environments where reliability and scalability are must haves, Elasticsearch gives Kameleon the ability to move easily beyond reference relations between resources and simple full-text searchs.

-Through the usage of the Searchengine the plataform can handle facets, analytics and it's _Advanced Relations_.
+Through the usage of the Searchengine the platform can handle facets, analytics and it's _Advanced Relations_.
 These special kind of relations are based in business rules that can be built using an graphic interface and that will always bring up to date resource that matched by the rules with facet and text-search support.

 #### Caching